Syntax Document

 Error Handling

-// x Incorrect usage: can't use throw stmt in a fn without an errable! declaration. example: fn rem(...):void!
+// x wrong usage, can't use throw stmt in a fn without an errable! declaration. example: fn rem(...):void!

 fn rem(int dividend, int divisor):int {